Updated: September, 28, 2020

 London Department for Transport

-Within the mining industry, there are several specific ways that fatigue and disruption of sleep can impact workers and operations.
-It’s been estimated that as many as 65% of truck-driving accidents in open pit mines are fatigue-related.
-This can likely be accounted for by the impact of sleep on motor skills and cognitive abilities that include problem solving and short-term memory.
-Workers who find themselves fatigued are not only more likely to make physical mistakes while completing their work, but they’re more likely to make errors in judgement.
+In the mining industry, there are several ways that fatigue and sleep disruption can impact workers and operations.
+It’s estimated that as many as 65% of truck driving accidents in open pit mines are fatigue-related.
+This is likely caused by the impact of sleep on motor skills and cognitive abilities such as problem solving and short-term memory.
+Fatigued workers are not only more likely to make mistakes, they’re more likely to make errors in judgement.

-Underground miners are placed in an especially difficult situation from fatigue risks.
-In the article Mine Worker Fatigue and Circadian Rhythms, Max Martell looks at a number of ways that mining safety is impacted by fatigue and disruptions to natural sleep habits.
-Martell finds that not only are underground miners at risk of the same kinds of fatigue-induced accidents as above-ground mining, but they are also at risk of disrupted circadian rhythms during the day.
-A combination of overnight work schedules and days spent underground with artificial light sources can further disrupt sleep patterns.
-Further compounding the problem are the non-reflective environments in mines and reduced eyesight in an aging mining workforce which both contribute to receiving reduced light exposure while underground.
+Underground miners are at especially high risk for fatigue.
+In the article Mine Worker Fatigue and Circadian Rhythms, Max Martell looks at the ways that mining safety is impacted by fatigue and disruptions to natural sleep habits.
+Martell finds that underground miners are at risk of disrupted circadian rhythms during the day.
+A combination of overnight work schedules and days spent underground with artificial light sources further disrupts sleep patterns.
+Further compounding the problem is the non-reflective environments in mines.
+Reduced eyesight in an aging mining workforce also contributes to reduced light exposure while underground.

-Looking at the wider-reaching effects of fatigue, we see that fatigue has a direct impact on reaction times, meaning the ability to observe something and then respond to it.
-In tasks such as driving, which can require split-second decisions from the driver in order to avoid accidents, even a very short delay in reaction can be disastrous to the driver, their passengers, and others nearby.
+We see that fatigue has a direct impact on reaction time, meaning the ability to observe something and then respond to it.
+In tasks like driving, which requires split-second decisions to avoid accidents, even a very short delay can be disastrous.

-Fatigue also increases the likelihood of micro-sleeps, which we typically associate with a “lapse” where someone enters a state of sleep for a short period of one or more seconds before regaining consciousness.
-During these periods, an individual is not reactive at all, and an immediate danger can easily be missed.
+Fatigue also increases the likelihood of microsleeps, in which someone enters a sleep state for one or more seconds before regaining consciousness.
+During these periods, the individual is not reactive at all, and immediate dangers can easily be missed.

-Using research completed by the US Army, we know that sleep is impacted by a variety of factors, including the amount that you sleep, the quantity of sleep, and the quality of your sleep.
-Let’s break down what each of these factors really means:
+U.S. Army research shows us that sleep is impacted by a variety of factors, including the quality, the consistency, and the timing of your sleep.

 Quality: Interruptions during sleep can have an impact on its restorative nature.